b4rtik/metasploit-execute-assembly/README.md

 # Execute assembly via Meterpreter session

-This is a custom Metasploit post module to executing a .NET Assembly from Meterpreter session
+This is a custom Metasploit post module to execute a .NET Assembly from Meterpreter session

 This project target